ISOLDESolenoidalSpectrometer/ISSSort/README.md

 Users can edit this code as they please, producing their own plots.
 There is no "user input" specifically, but if there are extra histograms that are of use to the community, please send me an email or raise a feature request on GitHub and I will consider adding it to the standard code.

+## Extra features

+### NPTool sorting
+You can sort simulation output files from NPTool by using the `-nptool` flag.
+You need to give the ROOT file containing the `SimulatedTree` as the input and the reaction file as normal.

+### PACE4 fusion-evaporation simulations
+One can perform fusion-evaporation simulations using the output from PACE4, by passing the `-pace4` flag.
+You need to give the `pName.particles` file that is produced by PACE4 containing the Monte-Carlo proton and alpha particle data as the input and the reaction file as normal.

 ## Dependencies